Hong Kong – Mid Levels Escalators

 What is it? – The longest outdoor covered escalator system in the world designed for taking local commuters from the Mid Level Apartments down to Central Hong Kong and back again.

-Where is it? – Starts at Queens Road in Central and ends at Conduit Road in the Mid Levels.
+Where does it start? – It starts at Queens Road in Central and ends at Conduit Road in the Mid Levels.
 For those arriving by MTR, alight at Hong Kong IFC Mall and take the elevated walkways through the IFC building and past the Central Market.

 When is it? – It’s going down from 6am to 10am and then up from 10.30am till midnight.
 Stairs run adjacent for those who in a hurry.